performancecopilot/pcp/docs/QG/QuickGuides.rst

 5. :ref:`graph a performance metric`, introduces *pmchart* - a strip chart tool for Performance Co-Pilot.

-6. :ref:`Automate performance problem detection`, introduces *pmieconf* which is used to display and modify variables or parameters controlling the details of the generated pmie rules.
+6. :ref:`Automate performance problem detection`, introduces *pmieconf* which is used to display and modify variables or parameters controlling the details of the generated *pmie* rules.

-7. :ref:`Setup automated rules to write to the system log`, introduces *pmieconf* - a utility for viewing and configuring variables from generalized *pmie* (1) rules.
+7. :ref:`Setup automated rules to write to the system log`, uses *pmieconf* - a utility for viewing and configuring variables from generalized *pmie* (1) rules.

 8. :ref:`Record historical values for use with the pcp-dstat tool`, introduces *pcp-dstat* tool which is a general performance analysis tool to view multiple system resources instantly.

 9. :ref:`Export metric values in a comma-separated format`, introduces *pmrep* which is a customizable performance metrics reporting tool.

-10. :ref:`Using Charts`, introduces the basic functionality available in the PCP Strip Chart tool - pmchart.
+10. :ref:`Using Charts`, introduces the basic functionality available in the PCP Strip Chart tool - *pmchart*.

 11. :ref:`Managing Archive Log`, covers PCP tools for creating and managing PCP archive logs.

-12. :ref:`Automated Reasoning with pmie` covers the pmie tool within PCP that is designed for automated filtering and reasoning about performance.
+12. :ref:`Automated Reasoning with pmie` covers the *pmie* tool within PCP that is designed for automated filtering and reasoning about performance.

-13. :ref:`Configuring Automated Reasoning`, covers customization of pmie rules using pmieconf.
+13. :ref:`Configuring Automated Reasoning`, covers customization of *pmie* rules using *pmieconf*.

 14. :ref:`Analyzing Linux Containers`, introduces how to extract performance data from individual containers using the PCP tools.